Chart Color Schemes

 Employment

-Workforce participation was broadly similar to Rest of NSW's 61.5%.
-Based on Census responses, 25.1% of residents worked from home.
-Key industries include health care & social assistance, retail trade, and education & training.
-The area has a particular employment specialization in health care & social assistance, with an employment share of 1.3 times the regional level.
+Workforce participation in Elermore Vale is similar to Regional NSW at 61.3%.
+According to Census responses, 25.1% of residents work from home, though Covid-19 lockdown impacts should be considered.
+The key industries of employment among residents are health care & social assistance, retail trade, and education & training.
+Elermore Vale has a particular employment specialization in health care & social assistance, with an employment share 1.3 times the regional level.

-Agriculture, forestry & fishing is under-represented, with only 0.2% of Elermore Vale's workforce compared to 5.3% in Rest of NSW.
-Employment levels increased by 3.0% and labour force increased by 3.8% during the year to September 2025, causing the unemployment rate to rise by 0.8 percentage points.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Elermore Vale's employment mix suggests local employment should increase by 7.0% over five years and 14.6% over ten years.
+However, agriculture, forestry & fishing is under-represented, with only 0.2% of Elermore Vale's workforce compared to 5.3% in Regional NSW.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population vs resident population.
+Between December 2024 and December 2025, employment levels increased by 0.3%, while labour force increased by 1.8%, causing the unemployment rate to rise by 1.5 percentage points.
+In comparison, Regional NSW recorded an employment decline of 1.2% and a labour force decline of 0.8%, with unemployment rising by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Elermore Vale's employment mix suggests local employment should increase by 7.0% over five years and 14.6% over ten years, though these are simple weighted extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment